arktools/arkcmake/gitCheatSheet.md

 ```console
 git reset --hard
 ```
+## Using branches ##

-Using branches (a great idea if you think you might break everything)
+A great idea if you think you might break everything!

 ```console
 git branch experiment